-The Literacy Research Cluster aims to support research that centres on cultural aspects of literacy.
+The Literacies Research Cluster aims to support research that centres on cultural aspects of literacy.
 This might mean, for example, a focus on identities in relation to texts.
 Our work has plans to focus through its research activities and seminars, on a set of key research questions or problems.
-The Literacy Research Cluster aims to bring in theory from diverse disciplines to enable research on literacy practices to be situated within a broader inter-disciplinary framework.
+The Literacies Research Cluster aims to bring in theory from diverse disciplines to enable research on literacy practices to be situated within a broader inter-disciplinary framework.
 Our Research Cluster brings in students who are interested in this framework and would like to work in an exciting and stimulating research context.

-The Literacy Research Cluster explores qualitative and quantitative methodologies including ethnography, visual methodologies, interviews and questionnaires, participatory research, collaborative research, action research, online methodologies, linguistic ethnography, linguistics, narrative and life history and auto ethnography, and post-modern and post-structuralist epistemologies.
+The Literacies Research Cluster explores qualitative and quantitative methodologies including ethnography, visual methodologies, interviews and questionnaires, participatory research, collaborative research, action research, online methodologies, linguistic ethnography, linguistics, narrative and life history and auto ethnography, and post-modern and post-structuralist epistemologies.

 - Active support for research ideas and funding bids